3dgep/input/README.md

 ### Win32

-The Win32 backend requires that you call following functions in your application's message handler:
+The Win32 backend requires that you call the following functions in your application's message handler:

 ```cpp
 // Forward declare callback functions.